Perspective | Cal Ripken’s record streak is 25 years old. Its meaning, and magic, have endured.

 After missing that trip to the AL Championship Series “we kept asking ourselves, ‘Where could we have made up that one game?’
 Well, playing every day might help.”

 The search for that one extra win matters most when the challenge is hardest.
 “We played a 15-inning game in Boston one night, then had an early game the next day — 11 a.m. because of the Boston Marathon, I think,” said Ripken.
-“I was about 0-for-20 and Roger (Clemens) was pitching.
+“I was about 0-for-20 and Roger [Clemens] was pitching.
 That’s the game to take off, right?

 “No. I got two hits, singled to drive in the go-ahead run and we beat him,” said Ripken.
 “The game was most gratifying when you pushed yourself through.”

-Of course, some hated the Streak.
+Of course, some hated The Streak.
 Ripken claimed not to be bothered by them.
 I wonder.

 Recently, he came across old newspapers he’d saved, but was stumped by one from 1984.
 “Why do I have this?” he thought until he saw a Baltimore sports column.
 Cal reads aloud: “Ripken is showing signs of fatigue after 300 straight games.
 He needs a day off.”